 - Foraging, Sustainability and the Media

-Foraging is on the rise.
-What was once considered a niche, eccentric activity is becoming, if not mainstream, then an ever more common pastime and food source for all sorts of people.
+Foraging is on the rise once more.
+What was once considered normal by our ancestors, then became a niche, eccentric activity, is again becoming a common pastime and food source for all sorts of people.
 Chefs, survivalists, bartenders, herbalists, but most of all everyday folk who want to engage with nature through what they eat and drink, are tuning in to our wild larder.
 But as numbers of people foraging grow, some individuals and organisations are challenging whether our green spaces can absorb this growing interest in the nutrition hiding in plain sight in our forests, hedgerows, parks and shores.

 Its an important question, usually asked by people with the very best of intentions, and one that most thoughtful foragers ask themselves.